JDB03/TechWriting-Readme/README.md

    ![Screenshot from 2024-11-01 09-53-52](https://github.com/user-attachments/assets/13b025c3-c947-423a-81b0-636f2ba93b9c)

 2. The terminal should now look like like the picture below.
 The pre-printed text, or prompt, always follows the same format: `username@computername~:directory$`.\
-The image below shows that the user `urc` running on the computer `urc` is at the `~` or `home` directory.
+The image below shows that the user `urc` running on the computer `URC` is at the `~` or `home` directory.
 The home directory can be thought of like the user folder from windows.
   ![image](https://github.com/user-attachments/assets/d4c52689-11f5-4e57-9019-b94694105cb2)

 3. Important Commands to Know: